voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/testing.md

 ### Held-Karp

-To test held-karp algorithm, I created a simple test.py file and found some small instances of tsp wih the answers to them here: [algorithm - Data for simple TSP - Stack Overflow](https://stackoverflow.com/questions/11007355/data-for-simple-tsp)
+To test held-karp algorithm, I created a simple test.py file and found some small instances of tsp wih the answers to them here: https://stackoverflow.com/questions/11007355/data-for-simple-tsp

 ```
 import common